 Despite the many benefits of organic honey, there are some disadvantages of organic honey production.
 Some of these disadvantages include the following:

 - Availability of Suitable Apiary Sites: It is difficult to get suitable apiary sites that favor the organic honey standards in all seasons.

 - Limitation on Disease Management Practices: Organic honey does not involve the wide usage of antibiotics.
 Therefore, disease management is restricted.

-Limitation on Feeding Management Practices: An organic honeybee keeper has to ensure that there are no non-organic farms in the vicinity of his honey bee hives.
-Furthermore, there are other restrictions on the feeding practices.
+- Limitation on Feeding Management Practices: An organic honeybee keeper has to ensure that there are no non-organic farms in the vicinity of his honey bee hives.
+Furthermore, there are other restrictions on feeding practices.